acumberlander/stephanies-website/README.md

 Future updates will include:

 - Stripe api integration for payment options ✅
-- Separating "orders" from the User model.
+- Separating "orders" from the User model. ✅
-  - More efficient to separate orders into their own collections in mongoDB.
-- Some kind of email notification api that will send a confirmation receipt to user’s email
+- Some kind of email notification api that will send a confirmation receipt to user’s email. progress
 - Create admin portal that will allow client/site owner to add new products and update the current products.